Éder Álvarez Balanta: Club Brugge

 On 2 September 2019, he signed three-year contract with Club Brugge.

 Schalke 04 (loan)

 On 31 January 2023, Balanta joined Bundesliga club Schalke 04 on loan until the end of the season.

+América de Cali

+On 27 June 2024, Balanta joined a Colombian club for the first time, signing with América de Cali.

 International career

 Álvarez Balanta attracted the attention of the Colombian Football Federation in May 2013 during his time with River Plate.
 He was called to be part of the U-20 squad for the 2013 FIFA U-20 World Cup in Turkey.
 Due to injuries and the factor that he had yet to sign his first professional contract, River Plate stated that they would not allow him to partake with the national youth squad if he does not meet with his youth contract before signing a senior contract.
 In June 2013, it was confirmed that River Plate would not allow him to take part in the U-20 World Cup.

 On 7 November 2013, Álvarez Balanta received his first senior call-up to play friendlies against Belgium and the Netherlands.
 On his second call-up, Álvarez Balanta made his international debut, coming in at the 65th minute in a friendly against Tunisia.

 On 6 June 2014, Álvarez Balanta was named by head coach José Pékerman in Colombia's 23-man squad for the 2014 World Cup.